d-sargent/platypi/README.md

 An original design for Platypi was produced while completing a Certificate in Type Design at Type West / Letterform Archive in 2022.
 The aim of the project was to create a 'latin' wedge serif model suitable for long-form text usage.
 The original design had multiple weights from Regular to Black, alongside a Regular Italic style.

 All letterforms are currently being redrawn after reflection and time away from the project.
-The current goal is to refine the design as well as add additional italic weights (Regular to Black).
+The current goal is to refine the design as well as add additional matching weights in the italic.

 ![Sample Image](documentation/platypi-sample-image-oct-2023.png)